Dominican Republic Travel Guide

 Larimar Museum Calle Isabel La Católica Santo Domingo

 With a population of 965,040 (rising to 2,908,607 when its surrounding metropolitan area is included), Santo Domingo is the capital and largest city in the DR. It is also the most populous city in the Caribbean.
-Santo Domingo is the cultural, financial, political, commercial and industrial center of the DR.
+Santo Domingo is the cultural, financial, political, commercial and industrial centre of the DR.

 Founded in 1496 by Bartholomew Columbus (the younger brother of Christopher Columbus), Santo Domingo has the distinction of being the oldest continuously inhabited European city in the Americas.
 The old town, known as the ‘Zona Colonial‘, has been designated a UNESCO World Heritage site and is a charming place to base yourself while you’re in Santo Domingo.